changbingY/changbingY.github.io/_pages/about.md

 Technologies team.
 Feel free to reach out if you'd like to chat or explore potential collaborations.

 ## Research Interests
 My research is at the intersection of linguistics and AI.
 My work mainly focuses on how modern NLP, especially LLMs, can be used to support low-resource language documentation and analysis.
 My work combines linguistic insight with computational modeling in two main directions: I develop practical tools and models for endangered and extremely low-resource languages, and I investigate how LLMs represent, generalize, and reason about languages.
-Beyond model and data, I also work closely with linguists and native speaker communities, so I always try to design tools that are not only technically strong, but also practical and meaningful in real documentation settings.
+Beyond model and data, I also work closely with linguists and native speaker communities, so I always try to design tools that are not only technically strong, but also practical and meaningful in real world settings.

 ---
 <p style="color: red;"><strong>I am currently on the job market and actively seeking research positions in both academia and industry.
 Please feel free to reach out if you think there might be a good fit!</strong></p>